Gilead.com

 • HARVONI is a prescription medicine used with or without ribavirin to treat chronic (lasting a long time)

-hepatitis C virus (HCV) genotype 1, 4, 5 or 6 infection. • HARVONI contains the prescription medicines ledipasvir and sofosbuvir.
+• HARVONI contains the prescription medicines ledipasvir and sofosbuvir.
 It is not known if HARVONI is safe and effective in children under 18 years of age.
-What should I tell my healthcare provider before taking HARVONI?

-• have liver problems other than hepatitis C infection
+Before taking HARVONI, tell your healthcare provider if you: • have liver problems other than hepatitis C infection

 • have had a liver transplant

-• have severe kidney problems or you are on dialysis • have HIV infection • have any other medical condition • are pregnant or plan to become pregnant.
+• have any other medical condition • are pregnant or plan to become pregnant.
 It is not known if HARVONI will harm your unborn baby.
-Males and females who take HARVONI in combination with ribavirin should also read

 the ribavirin Medication Guide for important pregnancy, contraception, and infertility